survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

-This isn't readable.
-Instead it's preferable to use the combination of `loader` and `options` fields either like this:
+This isn't very readable.
+Instead, it's preferable to use the combination of `loader` and `options` fields either like this:

 ```javascript
 {